Hay-on-Wye UK Travel Guide - Things To Do | Off Beat Pathfinder UK

 Is Hay-on-Wye good for a UK break?

 Yes.
-Hay-on-Wye is a strong offbeat UK break if you want Bookshops, river walks, festivals, border-country calm, and cosy stays.
-It is best planned as Coastal Break rather than a generic stop on a rushed route.
+Hay-on-Wye is a strong offbeat UK break if you want bookshops, river walks, festivals, border-country calm, and cosy stays.
+It is best planned as Story-Led Escape rather than a generic stop on a rushed route.

 What kind of traveller is Hay-on-Wye best for?